Coming to Denmark

 - Nordic citizens are free to work and reside in Denmark

-- EU/EEA citizen and Swiss citizens must apply for a certificate of registration at the Regional State Administration in Denmark.
+- EU/EEA citizen and Swiss citizens must apply for a certificate of registration at International house Copenhagen or The Danish Agency for International Recruitment and Integration (SIRI)

-- Third country citizens (non-EU) must apply for a residence and work permit at the Danish Agency for Labour Retention and International Recruitment via the online AR1 procedure.
+- Third country citizens (non-EU) must apply for a residence and work permit at The Danish Agency for International Recruitment and Integration (SIRI) through an online procedure.

-You can find more information about residence and work permits and how to apply in the guide Relocation to Denmark located to your right.
+You can find more information about residence and work permits and how to apply on www.nyidanmark.dk.

-Foreign researchers may qualify for the favorable researcher taxation of 32 percent.
-To be considered for the researcher taxation you need a PhD meet a number of other criteria.
+Foreign researchers may qualify for the favorable researcher taxation of 33 percent.
+To be considered for the researcher taxation you need a PhD and meet a number of other criteria.